-If you’re a fan of this binge watching favorite that’s slowly growing in popularity, sign in to your Netflix account and settle in.
-Here are seven locations from various Terrace House seasons that are well worth a pilgrimage — including locales from the season that’s currently airing, Opening New Doors.
+If you’re a fan of this binge-watching favorite that’s slowly growing in popularity, sign in to your Netflix account and settle in.
+Here are seven locations from various Terrace House seasons that are well worth a pilgrimage — including locales from the last season, Opening New Doors.
 Locations one through four are in the greater Tokyo area, while five through seven are in Karuizawa, Nagano Prefecture.
 While most locations are quite accessible, a few might require a little extra courage and planning.

 The most-visited Terrace House location is probably Lattest, the workplace of fan-favorite Mizuki Shida.
 The coffee shop is a 10-minute walk from Omotesando station in Tokyo and also near the popular Harajuku neighborhood, making it a simple addition to the average tourist’s route.
 When Shida is behind the counter, some Terrace House pilgrims chat and ask for a photo, while others attempt to play it cool and just soak in the atmosphere (I may or may not be speaking from personal experience).
 The coffee is worth your while, too.